My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Barrier Strip Application

-2. Apply two extra-large or standard barrier strips around the hard wafer edge finishing the circle.
+2. Apply one extra-large strip around the hard wafer edge on top finishing the circle.
 Ensure no air pockets.

 ---